swsmith310/libswsdm/README.md

 There must be only one key/value pair per line, and there must be no spaces between the parameters and pipe.

 ## Changelog

+### 0.8.0

+- Added build script.
+- Switched to clang as primary compiler as it produces smaller optimized shared library.
+- Removed the more bloated version of `sws::DM::update_data`

 ### 0.7.0